Semrush helps you:

 As the name suggests, mini-stories condense a story into 4-5 lines.

-For example, I kick off the sales page of my flagship course with a super short story:
+For example, I kicked off the sales page of my flagship course with a super short story:

 SEO That Works – Sales page story